PaleWind/tweeter/README.md

 This is a small project to get my head around how auth works in distributed systems.
+Each folder is a Dockerized Node.js microservice.